 You have made it to Chapter 5!
 Congratulations!
 You are an ambitious person who wants to make a lasting change in his life.

 Maintaining a healthy weight can be a tough task.
 We all know that.
-Being overweight is something so frequent that we think it’s normal.
-According to a survey, every 3 of 4 men are overweight or have obesity.
+Being overweight is something so common that we think it’s normal.
+According to a study, every 3 of 4 men are overweight or have obesity.

 Obesity and Overweight are the most common conditions that could lead to: